Konamiman/Nextor/docs/Nextor_3.0_User_Manual.md

 * The key click, the printer type, the cassette speed and the interlace mode (the third to sixth parameters of the `SCREEN` statement).
 * The display adjust (`SET ADJUST`) and the beep tone and volume (`SET BEEP`).

-On MSX1 computers only the following parameters take effect:

 So the usual way to use the command is: set up the screen as you like with the `SCREEN`, `WIDTH`, `COLOR` and `KEY` statements, plus `SET ADJUST` and `SET BEEP` if you want, then run `CALL SETSCREEN(1)`.
 On MSX2 and newer the parameters are also written to the clock chip, as `SET SCREEN` would do.

 `CALL SETSCREEN(-1)` removes the stored parameters.
 This doesn't change the current screen parameters, nor the ones in the clock chip.